 Bailey yipped excitedly as Roderick unlocked the door and hurried inside.
 The small dog bounced on its hind legs and danced in circles, whining loudly.
 Roderick scooped him up and kissed his brow affectionately.
 He allowed the dog to lick his face, laughing as the dog’s soft tongue tickled his cheeks.

 He ushered Miss Monday, Jonathan, Palmer, and Kip Lockwood inside.
-Kass followed right behind him.
+Kas followed right behind him.
 Roderick locked the door and gestured for everyone to make themselves at home.

 “And don’t steal anything,” he added, for Miss Monday’s benefit.
 He winked, and added, “Jonathan, do keep an eye on her.”

-Miss Monday grinned, and Roderick was relived to see she had a sense of humor.
+Miss Monday grinned, and Roderick was relieved to see she had a sense of humor.

 Roderick, meanwhile, needed to let Bailey outside.
 Poor boy had been locked inside for far too long, and would need to go out to relieve himself.
 So while Roderick longed for a hot bath, he made do with splashing a bit of hot water on his face and applying a bit of lavender-scented soap to his filthy skin.
 He washed up quickly, and hurried to his bedroom for a change of clothes.